palamedes/rsow/app/views/documents/template.md

  - /images/.....jpg
  - /images/.....jpg
  ^ an array of all the images in the gallery

-ribbon:
- ^ On the front page, what corner banner should we use? {may change}

 document_class:
  ^ any class you want to go to the page/post as it's displayed, goes here